wp-plugins/flyzoo/readme.txt

 * **Hosted chat**: Flyzoo is a cloud based chat, built to ensure a fast message delivery without overloading your server

-* **Single Sign On**: users can join the chat using their existing WordPress accounts
+* **Single Sign On**: users can automatically join the chat using their existing WordPress accounts

 * **Group Chat**: full featured chat rooms with avatars, emoticons, moderation, image and video, file sharing and more...